Fair Entry Rules and Regulations 2023

 9. The Fair Board reserves the right to determine entry fees on any or all exhibits through common publication two weeks prior to the Fair.

 11. CAMPING IS ONLY ALLOWED IN THE DESIGNATED AREA.
-Campers must complete a camping reservation form and give to Fair Office prior to the Fair.
+Campers must complete a camping reservation form and give it to the Fair Office prior to the Fair.

 14. Parking shall not be permitted within 15 feet of any building at any time by order of the State Fire Marshal.